-If you are creating more than one story, click Create another.
+If you are creating more than one case, click Create another.

 Click Create.
-The story will appear in the Backlog section of the Plan view in JIRA.
+The new case will appear in the backlog section of the Plan view in JIRA.

-With an epic and its stories now in the backlog, the team can go about doing .
+With these cases now in the backlog, the team can go about doing this work through their sprints.